 A hundred years ago, the world was in the midst of the influenza pandemic.
 By 1920, the effects of the epidemic were being shaken off.
 Back then, the residents of cities in the U.S. and many parts of the developed world were witness to the wider adoption of technological developments.
-This included electricity, indoor plumbing and telecommunications.
+This included electricity, indoor plumbing, and telecommunications.
 These prototypes of the smart cities to come offered improvements in living.
 Nonetheless, they were far from perfect.

-In the 1930s in the UK, and similarly in the U.S., there was a movement known as the “Slum Clearance Movement”.
+In the 1930s in the UK and in the U.S., there was a movement known as the “Slum Clearance Movement”.
 This was as a result of the global financial depression.
 Housing had become massively overcrowded and living conditions were poor.
 The initiative was an effort to create better, less overcrowded housing; to both give people their dignity and help prevent the spread of disease.

 Slum clearance has been repeated across the decades and across the world.
 These projects have not always ended well for the citizens.
-As we create our new smarter cities we can look back to these attempts at creating better living conditions for guidance; there has been much criticism of the way that city regeneration has poorer outcomes for those of a lower socio-economic status.
+As we create our new smarter cities we can look back to these attempts at creating better living conditions for guidance; there has been much criticism of the way that city regeneration has poorer outcomes for those of a lower socioeconomic status.

 The Urbanization of Cities